 However, what I can say with certainty is that every runner will benefit from having a coach.
 I am passionate about coaching.
 It’s not a hobby, it’s been my job for a long time now.
 Coaching is about guiding athletes in their development athletically and as people.
 Coaching is a giving process, and that means sharing a lifetime’s knowledge and experience of distance running.
 But coaching is NOT about secret formulas, static training plans, or quick fixes.
 So if you don’t want to follow blindly a generic training program out of a book or generated by a computer, and would prefer something created just for you, then read on!

 My Coaching Service

-Following an initial consultation you will receive a comprehensive coaching service including a personalised training plan with full e-mail and phone support.
-Your plan will be sent to you in 6 to 12 week blocks in the form of a PDF document.
-Here you will find the details of each day’s training.
-I will be available by text, phone or email on an unlimited basis to answer your questions, deal with any unforeseen circumstances and changes in objective, and provide all the help you need.
+You will also receive full email and phone support.
+I will be available by text, phone or email on an unlimited basis to answer your questions, deal with any unforeseen circumstances, and provide all the help you need.

-My approach is holistic.
-I have acquired a wealth of knowledge in the field of sports and exercise science through many years of study and life as a professional athlete.
+Finally, the service I provide is also holistic.
 I have come to realise that to improve your running, a balanced training program is just one piece of the puzzle.
-There are many other essential elements, including strength and conditioning, and nutrition.
-I will be give you guidance on these, along with advice on cross-training, injury prevention and resolution, fuelling for racing, and training at altitude.
+There are many other essential elements, including strength and conditioning and nutrition.
+I will give you guidance on these, along with advice on ‘cross-training’, injury resolution, fuelling for racing, and training at altitude.
 I will leave no stone unturned to give you all the support that you need.